tralves/nativescript-tweenjs/README.md

 [![npm](https://img.shields.io/npm/v/nativescript-tweenjs.svg)](https://www.npmjs.com/package/nativescript-tweenjs) [![npm](https://img.shields.io/npm/l/nativescript-tweenjs.svg)](https://www.npmjs.com/package/nativescript-tweenjs) [![npm](https://img.shields.io/npm/dt/nativescript-tweenjs.svg?label=npm%20d%2fls)](https://www.npmjs.com/package/nativescript-tweenjs)

+# Attention: This plugin is no longer necessary!

+Since version 6.3.0 NativeScript has a native `requestAnimationFrame`, so this plugin is no longer needed. `tween.js` will work out of the box.

 # nativescript-tweenjs

 This plugin returns a working `TWEEN` object and creates a bunch of polyfills so you can use tweenjs in your NativeScript app.